The-Foreigners/The-Foreigners.github.io/_posts/726-1-3-1-Letters-From-Ailla.md

 Instead we frequent the Slumbering Serpent which is smaller, but very nice.
 Ollwin the innkeep and his wife Belba were the first to welcome Aelric and I and made us feel at home.
 They are good people, I hope their inn prospers.

 The people here are welcoming and hardworking.
 We are lucky to live here.
-But Aelric want more, he is not satisfied mending shoes and pots and pans.
+But Aelric wants more, he is not satisfied mending shoes and pots and pans.

 Ailla